pastagang/pastagang/paper/readme.md

 ## Learning & Teaching

 As someone who is new to the whole live coding performance thing, it is very intimidating to see with how much finess and focus people can perform in these live events.
-Because of the sharing nature of the online jam, not only can you look over the shoulder of someone else doing it but you also get access to the code in real time, seeing how they change it and what effects it has.
-You can copy out code, and understand how it works.
+Because of the sharing nature of the online jam, you can look over the shoulder of someone else doing it.
+You also get access to the code in real time, seeing how they change it and what effects it has.
+You can copy out code, dissect it, and understand how it works.
 Try out some changes and bring them back into the jam.
 This allowed me to get the confidence needed to just jam with the others.

 Yes, when I switched from strudel to flok, I thought I would learn slower because I wouldn't have the inline docs or autocomplete.
 But the surprising thing for me was how my learning rapidly sped up, just by looking and seeing other people code.

 I remember thinking things like "`ply`? what does that do?" and then I fiddle with the number, explore it, and try it out myself.

 My <strong>discovery</strong> of different language features was greatly improved by being around other people (in a virtual space).
-Not just discovery of the existence of these features, but also their varying uses / the moments they can good in.
+Not just discovery of the existence of these features, but also their varying uses / the moments they can be good in.

 <br>